utkdigitalinitiatives/Automated-Ingest-for-Continuing-Publications/README.md

 7. The main script to execute.
 8. Config file defauls
 9. Copy config.cfg.defaults to config.cfg
+10. A list of PIDS to skip in the duplicate checker script.
+11. Custom list of PIDS to check in the duplicate checker script.
+This will cause the script to skip the solr query for gathering all of the PIDS.
-10. Downloads all of the PIDs in solr, downloads all of the hashes for those pids and loks for duplicates and zero byte files.
+12. Downloads all of the PIDs in solr, downloads all of the hashes for those pids and loks for duplicates and zero byte files.
 It outputs several logs including a csv of the `PIDS,Hash Type,Hashes` for later use.
 This script can be stopped and resumed from where it left off.
+13. Duplicate Checker exported a CSV file with all of the PIDS with this HASH type and HASH.
 ```
   -- Expected Folder Structure
   Folder Structure